Certifying entanglement dimensionality by $k$-reduction moments: Acknowledgement

 \section{Acknowledgement}

 We thank Xiaodong Yu, Zihao Li, Datong Chen, Zhenhuan Liu, and Shuheng Liu for helpful discussions.
-This work is supported by the National Key Research and Development Program of China (Grant No.~2022YFA1404204), Shanghai Municipal Science and Technology Major Project (Grant No.~2019SHZDZX01), and National Natural Science Foundation of China (Grant No.~92165109).
+This work is supported by Shanghai Science and Technology Innovation Action Plan (Grant No.~24LZ1400200), the National Key Research and Development Program of China (Grant No.~2022YFA1404204), Shanghai Municipal Science and Technology Major Project (Grant No.~2019SHZDZX01), and National Natural Science Foundation of China (Grant No.~92165109).

 \onecolumngrid